Mizo chieftainship: Tripura

 The Tripura Kingdom also held a dispute with Manipur regarding the territory of the Khongjai Kukis residing in Cachar.
 The king claimed Thanghum in order to establish a thanna.
 This was motivated by fear of the Poitoo Kukis, who numbered 50,000-60,000 and were reputed to be formidable and turbulent.
 Many roads connecting Tripura with Manipur and other princely kingdoms would be longer than needed in an effort to avoid Kuki territory and the hills.
 The king attempted to invade the Thanghum despite a Manipur chief establishing a Thanna there.
 The British refused to let the king march and retake the settlement.

 The Kuki and Mizo tribes would visit the plains in Tripura to trade and barter resources.
 The British recognised the King's claim to the east but assumed that the king was too weak to force any tribes to pay tributes.
 The zamindars and merchants of Tripura would annually gift the tribes several gifts as an appeasement or to encourage trade of forest products.
 Woodcutters would pay passage tax to chiefs when procuring timber.
-In 1826, a party fo woodcutters were massacred by a Mizo chief known as Buntye.
-The magistrate sent messengers to visit the village and discovered that Zamindars has withheld annual presents and tributes.
+In 1826, a party of woodcutters were massacred by a Mizo chief known as Buntye.
+The magistrate sent messengers to visit the village and discovered that Zamindars had withheld annual presents and tributes.
 Two of the messengers were detained by Buntye and one was sent back with the head of a woodcutter to induce the zamindar to comply with the demands.
 The government authorised payment but also closed all markets and trade with the Kukis.

 The Tripura king, in reporting to the British, also claimed sovereignty in the eastern territories extending towards the Lushai Hills.
 The British assumed that the Tripura King could not derive any profit from the tribes.
 After the raid by Lalasuthlaha, the British demanded that King Krishna Kishore Manikya hold his subjects accountable, as the chief was a tributary to Tripura by offering of elephant tusks and other commodities like other Mizo chiefs.
 The British assumed that the king enabled Lalsuthlaha to raid to settle a territorial dispute.
 After failing to enforce his authority over the tribes, the British participated in the Blackwood Expedition and declared the Mizo tribes as de facto independent of the King.